osisoft/EdgeCmd-Docs/content/installation/access-edgecmd-utility.md

 Complete the following steps to access EdgeCmd utility on Windows:

 1. Open a command prompt.
-2. Type `edgecmd` followed by the command of your choice and press Enter.<br> For example `edgecmd help system`.
+2. Type `edgecmd` followed by the command of your choice and press Enter.<br> For example `edgecmd help -cid system`.

    **Note:** EdgeCmd is added to PATH, so you can execute it from any folder.